 Obscure causes can be a good choice when you have a clear personal or business connection to them.
 It helps if you have a narrative about why it matters and why you care and are choosing to get involved.
 This can also be good for targeted investment, to build a company brand in a very specific sector, industry or region.

 Accessible charity events are easy to attend, easy to support, and do not require significant investment.
-These might be things such as a coffee drive or other modest donation to a meaningful cause.
+These might be things such as a coffee drive or other modest donation to a meaningful cause such as to San Mateo County Health Foundation.
 Challenging events take time, effort and potentially more significant funds to get involved with, and may require multiple days of preparation or participation.
 These could include things such as charity runs and competitions.

 Both can be good for public perception and participation as long as you include an accessible component, such as easy donations.
 You tend to get better exposure and more of a boost for your business’s brand if you participate in or operate events that are more challenging, as the public and/or your customers associate your level of investment and effort with the amount you care.
 However, if hosting a bespoke charity event or marshalling a team for a charity run is out of reach, smaller and events that are more accessible can have a positive effect on your reputation and contribute towards a healthy internal perception of leadership.